Top 15 Wyoming USA Events and Festivals

 across Wyoming and Utah

-Founded in 1996 by Frank Teasley to make sled dog racing more accessible to the public, the International Pedigree Stage Stop Sled Dog Race is a high-action sled dog race, traveling through multiple western Wyoming communities, offering plenty of opportunity for viewing these incredible dogs in action.
+One of the main Wyoming events, founded in 1996 by Frank Teasley to make sled dog racing more accessible to the public, the International Pedigree Stage Stop Sled Dog Race is a high-action sled dog race, traveling through multiple western Wyoming communities, offering plenty of opportunity for viewing these incredible dogs in action.
 Some 30 teams from all over the world compete in the event.
 Festivities, from bonfires, fireworks, live music to food and drink in every community along the route beginning in Jackson, Wyoming and ending in Park City, Utah highlight the event.

 For more information about the International Pedigree Stage Stop Sled Dog Race visit: http://www.wyomingstagestop.org

 Every spring, thousands of elk wintering on the National Elk Refuge lose their antlers before migrating to their summer range.
 The Boy Scouts harvest the antlers, auctioning them to bidders from around the world who craft them into furniture, light fixtures, jewelry, and more.
-This weekend of activities, a popular attraction for more than 46 years, also features the popular Antler Sale and Auction.
+This weekend of activities, a popular attraction in the Equality State for more than 46 years, also features the popular Antler Sale and Auction.
 ElkFest provides exciting opportunities to celebrate nature, outdoor skills, hunting and ecological education and awareness.

 Jackson Hole Old West Days